Brachytherapy: Initial planning

 To accurately plan the brachytherapy procedure, a thorough clinical examination is performed to understand the characteristics of the tumour.
 In addition, a range of imaging modalities can be used to visualise the shape and size of the tumour and its relation to surrounding tissues and organs.
-These include x-ray radiography, ultrasound, computed axial tomography (CT or CAT) scans and magnetic resonance imaging (MRI).
+These include x-ray radiography, ultrasound, computed axial tomography (CT or CAT) scans, and magnetic resonance imaging (MRI).
 The data from many of these sources can be used to create a 3D visualisation of the tumour and the surrounding tissues.

 Using this information, a plan of the optimal distribution of the radiation sources can be developed.
 This includes consideration of how the source carriers (applicators), which are used to deliver the radiation to the treatment site, should be placed and positioned.
 Applicators are non-radioactive and are typically needles or plastic catheters.
 The specific type of applicator used will depend on the type of cancer being treated and the characteristics of the target tumour.

 This initial planning helps to ensure that 'cold spots' (too little irradiation) and 'hot spots' (too much irradiation) are avoided during treatment, as these can respectively result in treatment failure and side-effects.

 Insertion

 Before radioactive sources can be delivered to the tumour site, the applicators have to be inserted and correctly positioned in line with the initial planning.

 Imaging techniques, such as x-ray, fluoroscopy and ultrasound are typically used to help guide the placement of the applicators to their correct positions and to further refine the treatment plan.
-CAT scans and MRI can also be used.
+CT scans and MRI can also be used.
 Once the applicators are inserted, they are held in place against the skin using sutures or adhesive tape to prevent them from moving.
 Once the applicators are confirmed as being in the correct position, further imaging can be performed to guide detailed treatment planning.